jwharm/java-gi/docs/register.md

 ## Properties

+When your class contains getter and setter method pairs, Java-GI will register them as GObject properties.
+For boolean properties, you can also use `isFoo()`/`setFoo()` pairs.
+Kotlin creates get- and set-methods for Kotlin properties automatically, so in practice a Kotlin property will be registered as a GObject property.

-You can define GObject properties with the `@Property` annotation on the getter and setter methods.
-You must annotate both the getter and setter methods (if applicable).
-All `@Property` annotation parameters are optional.
+You can define GObject properties with the `@Property` annotation on other methods besides getter/setter pairs, or when you want to change the property name or change other parameters.
+When you use `@Property`, you must annotate both the getter and setter methods (if applicable).

 Example definition of an `int` property with name `n-items`: